 Depending on the duty cycle of the valve, it is possible to use coils that are capable of working continuously or in cycles of a determined duration.
 The continuous working duty solenoid valve is usually more expensive.

-On opening & closing of the solenoid valve, it creates an audible sound that is similar to hammering or humming sound.
+On opening & closing of the solenoid valve, it creates an audible sound that is similar to a hammering or humming sound.
 The sound may be disturbing or irritating.

 The followings are the reasons for sound during the opening and closing of the solenoid valve.